spart1cle/spart1cle.github.com/source/_posts/2013-01-07-using-kramdown-to-enable-latex-equations-on-octopress.markdown

 title: "Using Kramdown to Enable LaTeX Equations on Octopress"
 date: 2013-01-07 19:23
 comments: true
-categories:
+categories: LaTeX Kramdown MathJax Octopress Mathematics
 ---
-Following [these](http://www.idryman.org/blog/2012/03/10/writing-math-equations-on-octopress/) instructions I was able to get LaTeX equations interpreted and rendered correctly when posting to Octopress.
+Following [these](http://www.idryman.org/blog/2012/03/10/writing-math-equations-on-octopress/) instructions I was able to get $\LaTeX$ equations interpreted and rendered correctly when posting to Octopress.
 It consists of installing the kramdown Markdown interpreter, updating the `_config.yml` and `Gemfile`, and putting the MathJax CDN and configs in `source/_layouts/default.html`.

 For example, this block of code (taken from the aforementioned site):
 {% codeblock lang:latex %}